justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Computer-Vision.md

 1. Convolutional neural networks (CNNs)

-    CNN is a type of deep learning architecture and use filters to get numeric feature maps from images and input the feature values to a deep learning model for label prediction.
+    CNN is a type of deep learning architecture and uses filters to get numeric feature maps from images and input the feature values to a deep learning model for label prediction.